quicwg/multipath/draft-ietf-quic-multipath.md

 MUST use a connection ID associated to the same path ID as used in the packet received by the endpoint when it intends to send packets on the same path.

-A client that wants to use a
+A client can always start address validation by sending an initial PATH_CHALLENGE and its retransmits as specified in {{Section 6.2.2.1 of QUIC-RECOVERY}}.
-new path MUST validate the peer's address before sending any data as described in {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated the 4-tuple used for that path.
+However a client that wants to  use a new path MUST validate the peer's address before sending any data as described in {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated the 4-tuple used for that path.

 After receiving packets from the